robertostrabelli/notscape-composer/README.md

 Be sure to edit site.webmanifest file ("name" and "short_name").
 Put them all in the root replacing the example icons.

+### Dealing with search engines

+#### Robots.txt
+This is important if you want full control of search engines access.
+The robots.txt file must be at the root of domain or subdomain.
+If used in a subdirectory, it will not work.

+Make a good one using this generator: http://mcanerin.com/search-engine/tools/robots-txt-generator/.
+Block *assets* directory if you wish.
+Remember that spambots and badbots do not respect the robots.txt file instructions.

+#### robots meta tag

+Inside files, use the appropriate instructions on a case by case basis.
+Follow the guidelines in https://developers.google.com/search/reference/robots_meta_tag#directives_1 and https://developers.google.com/search/reference/robots_meta_tag#directives_1

 ### Advice

 Avoid messing up the timeline.php, 001.php, 002.php and 003.php files

 I recommend maintaining and using the about.php, follow.php, copyright.php, and privacy.php pages.